Oxide Removal Flux

 8. How should flux waste and skimmings be disposed?

-Treat skimmings and residue as industrial waste.
-They often contain reactive halide salts and must be handled according to hazardous waste regulations; consult local authorities and supplier disposal guidance.
+Skimmings and dross residue must be treated as industrial waste.
+They contain reactive salts and should be handled according to local hazardous waste regulations.
+Consult your SDS (Safety Data Sheet) and local environmental authorities for approved disposal paths.

 9. Can flux reduce refractory wear?